Adam Duvall Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.89 team ERA that ranks 11th across all MLB pitching staffs.
+- The Blue Jays' 3.91 team ERA ranks ninth across all MLB pitching staffs.

-- Berrios gets the start for the Blue Jays, his 17th of the season.
-He is 8-5 with a 3.60 ERA and 87 strikeouts in 95 2/3 innings pitched.
+- Kikuchi (7-2) gets the starting nod for the Blue Jays in his 17th start of the season.
+He has a 3.75 ERA in 84 2/3 innings pitched, with 85 strikeouts.

-- The right-hander last pitched on Saturday against the Oakland Athletics, when he went six innings, allowing two earned runs while giving up six hits.
+- The lefty last appeared on Sunday against the Oakland Athletics, when he threw seven innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.